Discover more from World as Ecstasy

 A bright and colorful painting of Nut, the Egyptian goddess of the sky, stretched from one end of the ceiling to the other.

-With all the stress and fear in my life at the time, along with my day-in, day-out routine where I battled, with everything in me, the pain of being away from my newborn son—away from his mother, who I knew was battling postpartum depression and desperately needed my help—to see this sight of the sky goddess painted with such vibrant colors that I could see her moving, for the first time in my life, I understood my place in the universe.
+With all the stress and fear in my life at the time—along with my day-in, day-out routine where I battled, with everything in me, the pain of being away from my newborn son, away from his mother, who I knew was battling postpartum depression and desperately needed my help—to see this sight of the sky goddess, painted with such vibrant colors that I could see her moving...
+For the first time in my life, I understood my place in the universe.

-Since then, whenever I think of that moment, I think of Teresa of Avila and her words.
+Since then, whenever I think of that moment, I think of Teresa of Avila and her words:

 Let nothing trouble you,